 - 8.26 A student may be permitted to interrupt a research studies programme for a maximum period of two years in total throughout their period of registration or for a maximum period prescribed by the terms of any studentship, on the grounds of illness or other good cause with the permission of Senate or its delegated authority. - 8.27 A student may interrupt their registration on the grounds of primary carer leave for up to one year per child.
 This may cover pregnancy and related illnesses, and/or caring responsibilities.
 Periods of interruption for primary carer leave shall not count towards the maximum of two years permitted for interruption, but in all other respects the standard interruption procedures shall apply.
-Secondary carers wishing to take an extended period of leave shall do so under the standard interruption procedures. - 8.28 Research students may interrupt and return to studies within the same academic year but can only interrupt for whole months at a time. - 8.29 The period of interruption does not count towards the minimum or maximum registration period for the research studies programme, in accordance with the Interruption Policy. - 8.30 A student is not required to pay fees during the period of interruption.
+Secondary carers wishing to take an extended period of leave shall do so under the standard interruption procedures. - 8.28 Research students may interrupt and return to studies within the same academic year but can only interrupt for whole months at a time.
+This regulation does not apply to students enrolled on Professional Doctorate programmes.
+The interruption policy for students enrolled on taught programmes applies to Professional Doctorate students due to the modular programme structure. - 8.29 The period of interruption does not count towards the minimum or maximum registration period for the research studies programme, in accordance with the Interruption Policy. - 8.30 A student is not required to pay fees during the period of interruption.

-Minimum and maximum registration periods20
+Minimum and maximum registration periods